MichalZmu/seat-and-beach-reservation/README.md

-# Reservate your
+# Reserve your beach seat

-This project was created to demonstrate a simply game built with Angular.
+This project was created to demonstrate a beach seat reservation system.
+Perfect at the time of coronavirus.

 ## How it works

-The user manual is super easy, you just need to click on the "Next Card" botton to draw the card.
+There are two ways - you can make a reservation without login or create an account and then, reserve your seat.
+All the reservations are stored in the cloud database (through MongoDB).
+You can easily display your reservations in user panel (when logged).

 ## Getting started